 “It came to me that there needed to be a translation in English that’s worded for Native people, one that was culturally relevant and accurate to the biblical text.

 “It wasn’t until 2011 that I realized no one was doing it or was going to do it, and I had been practicing.
 I finally decided to do it,” the Ojibwe/Yaqui Native remembered.

 He started with a children’s book, “The Birth of the Chosen One,” and followed with essentially a harmony of the gospels, “When the Great Spirit Walked Among Us.”

 ‘A fresh hearing of Scriptures’

-“The word choices of the FNV not only resonate with Native students but are also offering a fresh hearing of Scripture for non-Natives,” said Megan Murdock Krischke, national director of Native InterVarsity.
+“The word choices of FNV not only resonate with Native students but are also offering a fresh hearing of Scripture for non-Natives,” said Megan Murdock Krischke, InterVarsity native ministries coordinator.
 “For example, when we talk about ‘sin,’ defenses and blinders go up immediately.
-But when the FNV talks about ‘bad hearts’ and ‘broken ways,’ people can see that in themselves and others.”
+But when FNV talks about ‘bad hearts’ and ‘broken ways,’ people can see that in themselves and others.”

 Wildman did the initial translation, then sent his work to members of the Translation Council.
 In time, others from an expanding number of tribes also checked Wildman’s work to make sure it was true in every instance to Scripture and also spoke clearly and simply to Natives in the U.S. and Canada.

 Five years later, FNV was finalized.
 Native InterVarsity had already been using completed portions of the New Testament, and InterVarsity Press offered to publish the entire version.